Maths Mutt HOME

 Lex III: Actioni contrariam semper et æqualem esse reactionem: sive corporum duorum actiones in se mutuo semper esse æquales et in partes contrarias dirigi.

-Here, FA is the action and FB is the reaction.
+Here, \(F_A\) is the action and \(F_B\) is the reaction.

-© Alexander Forrest
+MathsMutt logo linking to main site © Alexander Forrest